Gloria Casarez

-Gloria Casarez (December 13, 1971 – October 19, 2014) was an American civil rights leader from Philadelphia who advocated for marginalized communities and advancing social justice.
+Gloria Casarez (December 13, 1971 – October 19, 2014) was an American civil rights leader born in Philadelphia.

 In 2008, Casarez became Philadelphia's first director of LGBTQ Affairs.
 In this role, she led initiatives that improved housing, access to healthcare, and workplace protections for LGBTQ+ individuals.
 She helped establish Philadelphia as a national model for inclusivity and equity and the city earned the top ranking for LGBT equality in the nation.

 Casarez also worked on issues such as anti-poverty efforts, women's rights, HIV/AIDS prevention, homelessness, and youth outreach.
 She died in 2014 at the age of 42 from metastatic breast cancer.

-Early life, education, and foundations of activism
+Early life and activism

 Casarez was born at Methodist Hospital in South Philadelphia and raised Catholic.
 She spent her early years living with her mom in the Kensington neighborhood of Philadelphia, attending Sheridan Elementary School.
 Later, she moved to the Westmont section of Haddon Township, New Jersey, to live with her great-aunt and great-uncle, where she graduated from Haddon Township High School in 1989.
 At the age of 17, Casarez came out as a lesbian, marking the beginning of her lifelong journey as an advocate for LGBTQ+ rights.

 Casarez attended West Chester University, where she earned a Bachelor of Arts in Criminal Justice and a Bachelor of Science in Political Science in 1993.
 During her time there, she was involved in student government and political activism.
 She served as President of the Latino Student Union and represented the university on the Commission on the Status of Women, a statewide network addressing women's issues on campus.
 Casarez was also recognized as a William G. Rohrer Scholar, highlighting her academic and leadership achievements.

 In 2005, Casarez furthered her education by completing an Executive Leadership Program at the University of Pennsylvania, enhancing her skills and expertise in organizational leadership and advocacy.